 On the Range

 10mm is one of my favorite calibers of all time.
-It’s powerful, flat shooting, and you can store a ton of them in a gun like this.
+It’s powerful, flat-shooting, and you can store a ton of ammo in a gun like this.
 It’s also a versatile round that can be loaded to 40 S&W specs up into pocket nuke specs.
-Maybe not a pocket nuke, but a 200-grain hard cast lead round is nothing to frown at.
-When it comes to recoil a lot of the sentiment and feeling will depend on the ammo you are using.
+Maybe not a pocket nuke, but a 200-grain hard-cast lead round is nothing to frown at.
+When it comes to recoil, a lot of the sentiment and feeling will depend on the ammo you use.

-The typical ammo I shoot for fun has to be affordable, so it’s not a hard hitting round.
-The Armscor 10mm is the most affordable I find locally and has a 180 grain round reaching a hair over 1000 fps.
-That round in this gun feels a bit 45 ACPish, but a light 45.
+The typical ammo I shoot for fun has to be affordable, so it’s not a hard-hitting round.
+The Armscor 10mm costs the least and has a 180 grain round reaching a hair over 1000 fps.
+That round in this gun feels a bit 45 ACP-ish, but a light 45.
 It’s pleasant to shoot, slightly stout, but enjoyable.
 It’s a round I could fire hundreds of and enjoy it immensely.

 The leverage offered from that beavertail comes into play with this gun.
 It helps control the gun and muzzle flip especially.
 One thing I think this gun needs is a higher undercut for the trigger guard.
 The higher I can get my hand the easier the gun is to control.

 The gun performs admirably across a spectrum of 10mm loads.
 I had one significant issue when shooting a box of Buffalo Bore.
 The front sight popped off.
 Just flew off.
 I’m not sure how secure it was, but a little Loc Tite later and it’s stayed put over the last 200 rounds.